quicwg/ops-drafts/draft-ietf-quic-manageability.md

 measurement by devices on path is only possible when both endpoints enable it.
 Some endpoints may disable use of the spin bit by default, others only in specific deployment scenarios, e.g. for servers and clients where the RTT would reveal the presence of a VPN or proxy.
-In order to not make these connections identifiable based on the usage of the spin bit, it is recommended that all endpoints disable "spinning" randomly for at least one eighth of connections, even if otherwise enabled by default.
+To avoid making these connections identifiable based on the usage of the spin bit, it is recommended that all endpoints randomly disable "spinning" for at least one eighth of connections, even if otherwise enabled by default.
 An endpoint not participating in spin bit signaling for a given connection can use a fixed spin value for the duration of the connection, or can set the bit randomly on each packet sent.